 Fast-Tracking the Permitting Process

 Westwood immediately contacted the staff at the Maricopa County Planning & Development Department to discuss how the permits could be fast-tracked through the county’s regulatory process.
-In the end, it required submission of a Legal Non-Conforming (LNC) Use application for the site, which included preparing a detailed site plan for the entire 13-acres, research of historical records to substantiate the age of existing structures, and a detailed narrative explaining the history of the site, past development of the site, and the reason for the current application.
-Parallel with submission of the LNC Use application, Westwood submitted a building permit application for the new operations center, including a specific site plan, a grading and drainage plan, building plans, electrical plans, and structural plans.
+In the end, it required submission of a Legal Non-Conforming (LNC) Use application for the site, which included preparing a detailed site plan for the entire 13 acres, research of historical records to substantiate the age of existing structures, and a detailed narrative explaining the history of the site, past development of the site, and the reason for the current application.
+Parallel with submission of the LNC Use application, Westwood submitted a building permit application for the new operations center, including a specific site plan, a grading and drainage plan, and building, electrical, and structural plans.

 Validating Old Infrastructure for Current Use